aniruddhgutta/dots/README.md

 ## Post install script details

+- for dinit user services and automatic gtk theme application, please run the [post-install](./extras/post-install.sh) script after a reboot and starting dwl*
 - enables dinit user services
 - sets gtk theme, changes icon pack and changes cursor theme and size
+- dwl has to be recompiled after selecting any cursor theme/size (but works out of the box by install script)
 - recompiles dwl to use cursor theme